-A High Altitude Platform, such as the Helikite, a platform carried by a helium filled balloon, can be used to deliver temporary wireless 5G network to serve a large number of users.
+The Helikite, a platform carried by a tethered helium filled balloon/kite, can be used to deliver temporary wireless 5G network to serve a large number of users.
 Offering this technology has the opportunity to assist in developing the events while also having a wider impact on the local economy.

-The MANY project will focus on two emergency service use cases.
+The MANY project will focus on two mission critical use cases.

-Find out more below or download our Emergency Services Fact Sheet.
+Find out more below or download our Mission Critical Fact Sheet

 Provision of improved mobile coverage and 5G applications for Mountain Rescue